AnmarHani/DSA-CPP/README.md

 - CrowCpp For HTTP API
 - Catch2 For Unit Testing
+- CPR as an HTTP Client for Integration Testing
 - sqlite_orm for Database ORM (SQLite)
 - CMake + CPM as Build and Package Managers